top of page

 (C. Below) A January 30, 1955 ad in the Durham Herald-Sun for the restaurant.

 (R) Beginning in the spring of 1956, advertisements appeared in The News of Orange County for Summey Shoe Shop that was located at the Hickory House.
-This ad is from August 23, 1956.
+This business was later across the street (See Lot 26) The ad is from August 23, 1956.

 According to longtime Hillsborough resident and columnist for the News of Orange, H. Gee Coleman, down the alley between the Hickory House and the building next door, the Hickory House operated a “beer joint.”
 Unfortunately, no image of this drinking establishment is available.